gvanboven/SemanticRoleLabelling/README.md

 | predicate_pos            | part of speech of the current predicate                                                                                                                                                                                  |      string      |
 | predicate_dependency     | dependency label of the current predicate                                                                                                                                                                                |      string      |

+For the token, the predicate lemma and the

 The selection reason of features from original data:
-* We selected `token_index`, `path_to_prediate_length` and `predicate_index` to locate the position relation from the aspect of index, assuming that the model will learn the dependceny of sentence by learning the index of tokens and predicates.
+* We selected `token_index`, `path_to_prediate_length` and `predicate_index` to locate the position relation from the aspect of index, assuming that the model will learn the dependceny of sentence by learning the index of tokens and predicates. **our expectation is that the machine can learn that a smaller distance between token and predicate means more likely an argument**
-* We seleted `token`, `predicate_descendant` as corelation so that the model would learn that the relation of the token and predicate from the perspective of tokens.
+* We selected `token`, `predicate_descendant` as corelation so that the model would learn that the relation of the token and predicate from the perspective of tokens.
 * We also provide `predicate_pos` and `predicate_dependency` for the model to refer from the pespective of syntax and dependency relation respectively.

 #### Further Feature Extraction